deuteronomy-works/pyffmpeg/README.md

 FFmpeg wrapper for python.
 It uses FFmpeg binary to provide both FFmpeg and FFprobe functionality (FFprobe functionality includes `get_album_art`).
 So you can kill two birds with one stone.

-The beutiful thing about this is that it comes with it's own FFmpeg executable.
+The beautiful thing about this is that it comes with it's own FFmpeg executable.
 It is compressed, making it the smallest one you can find.
 Becuase it's cross-platform and python 3, it is the only option available for building cross-platform apps with ffmpeg in python.

 ## FFmpeg Version
 Uses current FFmpeg version 4.4